 Also, consider what kind of performance guarantees are built into the contract.
 Many technology companies will have an uptime guarantee.
 It’s also worth considering other performance guarantees around customer service, support, billing accuracy, etc.

 What are the benefits of a private exchange?

 More choice.
 There are many employer and employee benefits to enrolling in a private exchange.
 For employees, they generally will get a wider choice of benefit offerings and can tailor their benefits to their situation.
 As you can imagine, a 23-year-old in Kansas will have different benefits needs than a 67- year-old in San Francisco.
 Offering a well-rounded choice of benefits can help improve employee satisfaction and increase retention.
 It can also improve the ability to attract quality employees.

 Simplified HR administration.
 Private exchanges can also simplify HR administration.
 The private exchange provider will typically be able to deliver reports that help streamline benefits administration and ACA compliance because the exchange completes open enrollment by leveraging technology instead of paperwork.

 Cost containment.
 By leveraging a defined contribution model, employers can contain costs.
 Plus, as we mentioned, exchanges typically offer administration and customer support that may enable labor cost savings for an employer.

 Bonus Question: What value-added services are available?

-We work with a number of private exchange providers to deliver insurance premium billing and payment software and services that virtually eliminate manual billing reconciliation.
+We work with several private exchange providers to deliver insurance premium billing and payment software and services that virtually eliminate manual billing reconciliation.
 Ask your provider what additional value-added services – like billing reconciliation – are available to help alleviate administrative headaches.
-Many providers also sell benefits administration software and solutions, so there’s likely additional administrative or software add-ons that will add value to your relationship.
+Many providers also sell benefits administration software and solutions, so there are likely additional administrative or software add-ons that will add value to your relationship.

 Certifi is the leading provider of private health exchange premium billing and payment services for technology providers.